CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 s3cmd mb s3://my-bucket
 ```

-Uploading a file into a bucket happens with command:
+Uploading a file into a bucket can be done with command:

 ```bash
 s3cmd put my_file s3://my_bucket